South Yemen: Geography

 Located at the southwestern corner of the Arabian Peninsula, South Yemen occupied a wedge-shaped territory that tapered toward the Bab al-Mandab strait, the maritime chokepoint between the Red Sea and the Indian Ocean.
 The country's territorial claims included the volcanic island of Perim within the strait and the larger island of Socotra, a semi-desert landmass situated in the Arabian Sea.

-The total area of South Yemen was estimated at approximately 208,106 square kilometres (80,345 square miles), although this figure remains approximate due to the lack of fully demarcated borders with North Yemen and Saudi Arabia, particularly in the southern expanse of the Rub' al Khali.
+Estimates of the total area of South Yemen varied, with figures ranging from 208,106 square kilometres (80,345 square miles) to 336,869 square kilometres (130,066 square miles).
+Those figures remain approximate due to the lack of fully demarcated borders with North Yemen and Saudi Arabia, particularly in the southern expanse of the Rub' al Khali.
+The country's mainland extends along the Gulf of Aden and the Arabian Sea for 1,200 kilometres, from approximately 19° N latitude to 13 N, and from approximately 43 E longitude to 53° E.

+The country includes several offshore islands.
+The most important of these are Perim, located in the middle of the Straits of Bab-el-Mandeb at the southern end of the Red Sea; Kamaran, located 320 km north of Perim, off the coast of the Yemen Arab Republic; and the Socotra Archipelago, located in the Arabian Sea east of the Horn of Africa.

 Topography and geology

-The lands of South Yemen are rugged and barren, a fact that played a role in the social, cultural, and economic development of the south, unlike the northern regions of Yemen.
-Their population in 1967 did not exceed two million people, while northern Yemen exceeded six million.
-Most of the population of the south was concentrated in the western regions of Lahij and its environs, and these alone constituted more than 60% of the population; 10% were bedouins.
-South Yemen's landscape was shaped by a prominent mountain chain that mirrors the Red Sea coast of the Arabian Peninsula, extending from the Gulf of Aqaba southward to the Bab al-Mandab before curving northeast along the Gulf of Aden and the Arabian Sea toward Ras Musandam at the entrance to the Persian Gulf.
+The lands of South Yemen are rugged and barren, a fact that played a role in the social, political, and economic development of the region.
+South Yemen's landscape was shaped by a mountain chain that mirrors the Red Sea coast of the Arabian Peninsula, extending from the Gulf of Aqaba southward to the Bab al-Mandab before curving northeast along the Gulf of Aden and the Arabian Sea toward Ras Musandam at the entrance to the Persian Gulf.
 This terrain includes a coastal plain of Tihamah, varying in width from a few kilometres to over sixty, which gradually ascends to foothills and then sharply rises to mountain ranges where peaks exceed 2,000 metres.

 These mountains, locally known by the term kur (meaning "camel saddle"), are of relatively recent volcanic origin.
-The highlands primarily consisted of metamorphic rocks, with limited presence of limestone and sedimentary formations.
+The highlands primarily consist of metamorphic rocks, with limited presence of limestone and sedimentary formations.
 Exposed granitic surfaces in the region are often scorched black by intense solar radiation.